|

 center with breakers to protect wire on the circuits to the various

+loads is essential.
 Installing a VFD as a phase converter is relatively

 simple and does not usually require much additional equipment.